bbauska/Coursera-Bootstrap/readme.md

 Moving ahead to the next step.

-We\'re going to roll down to the body of this index.html page, and then look up the first div that comes right below the header tag there, to this div you\'re going to apply the class container.
+We&apos;re going to roll down to the body of this index.html page, and then look up the first div that comes right below the header tag there, to this div you&apos;re going to apply the class container.

 We have already learnt about the container class in the previous lecture.